PaulZC/Iridium_9603_Beacon/LEARN.md

 The SAMD21G18 has a built-in power-on reset and brown-out detector circuit, but it doesn't work properly if the supply voltage rises very slowly.
 The SAMD21G18 datasheet isn’t much help here.
 Section 8.2.4.1 specifies:
-- Minimum Rise Rate
+- _Minimum Rise Rate_

-   The integrated power-on reset (POR) circuitry monitoring the VDDANA power supply requires a minimum rise rate.
+   _The integrated power-on reset (POR) circuitry monitoring the VDDANA power supply requires a minimum rise rate._

-But then the supply characteristics section (37.4) specifies a _maximum_ supply rise rate of 0.1V/µs, but no minimum.
+But then the supply characteristics section (37.4) specifies a _maximum_ supply rise rate of 0.1V/µs, not a minimum.

 Tests I've carried out show that the processor will reset correctly if the power supply ramps up at 0.3 V/s or more, but fails to reset correctly at 0.2 V/s or less.
 As the solar panel voltage will ramp up very slowly at sunrise, I've included a separate reset supervisor.